mks-usl/kicker-league/README.md

-# This is the folder for the Elo rating project for the table football league that my friends and I initiated.
+# This is the folder for the Elo rating project for the table football league that my friends and I initiated at the university.